Coinsuper Ecosystem Network (CEN) Hits Market Capitalization of $553,823.16

 According to CryptoCompare, “CEN (“Coinsuper Ecosystem Network”) is Coinsuper’s platform token.
 It is based on the ERC-20 token standard and has a total supply of 1 billion tokens, with no further issuance.
 Coinsuper is committed to building a world-class cryptocurrency exchange that drives mainstream and institutional adoption of digital assets.
 Coinsuper’s unique expertise in traditional finance, combined with its technical and operational excellence, makes it uniquely qualified to achieve this goal.
 CEN will serve as Coinsuper’s platform token and power a robust cryptocurrency ecosystem that is comprised of the Coinsuper exchange, a network of global crypto investors, top crypto investment funds, regulatory authorities, and blockchain innovation labs. “

-It is usually not possible to purchase alternative cryptocurrencies such as Coinsuper Ecosystem Network directly using U.S. dollars.
-Investors seeking to acquire Coinsuper Ecosystem Network should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Coinsuper Ecosystem Network using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Coinsuper Ecosystem Network directly using U.S. dollars.
+Investors seeking to trade Coinsuper Ecosystem Network should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Coinsuper Ecosystem Network using one of the aforementioned exchanges.

 Receive News & Updates for Coinsuper Ecosystem Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Coinsuper Ecosystem Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.